codger-fannels/inside-complexity/about.md

 ---
-layout: page
+layout: default
-title: "about"
+title: About
-permalink: /about/contact
 ---
+# About page

+This page tells you a little bit about me.